 ADVERTISEMENT

 Credit: PTI photo

-New Delhi: Congress leader Rahul Gandhi on Friday alleged that the IndiGo "fiasco" is the cost of this government's "monopoly model" and asserted that India deserves fair competition in every sector, not match-fixing monopolies.
+New Delhi: Leader of Opposition in Lok Sabha Rahul Gandhi on Friday alleged that the "fiasco" involving country's largest airline IndiGo is the cost of the BJP government's "monopoly model" while emphasising that India deserves fair competition in every sector and not "match-fixing monopolies".

+ADVERTISEMENT